Recasting Experimental Constraints on Relativistic Magnetic Monopoles: Detector acceptance of IceCube

 \subsection{Conversion of latest limits}

-The latest IceCube analysis~\cite{IceCube:2021eye} using 8~years of data only report limits at the detector, which are shown in \autoref{fig:limits_exp} as the ``IceCube Direct'' and ``extrap.'' lines.
+The latest IceCube analysis~\cite{IceCube:2021eye} using 8~years of data only report limits at the detector,\footnote{Specifically, only mass lower limits for MMs with $\beta \sim 0.76$ to reach the detector is presented in \cite{IceCube:2021eye}.} which are shown in \autoref{fig:limits_exp} as the ``IceCube Direct'' and ``extrap.'' lines.
 Let us translate them into limits at the Earth's surface using the detection efficiency we read off from IceCube's earlier analyses (assuming that the efficiency did not change significantly during the years).
 By further considering the MM velocity at the Earth's surface to have been sourced in cosmic magnetic fields, we then recast the limits in terms of the MM mass.

 With the flux values constrained by IceCube being of $10^{-19}$~cm$^{-2}$s$^{-1}$sr$^{-1}$ or larger, the MMs are predominantly accelerated in GMFs and acquire an energy of $E_k \sim 10^{11}$ GeV (cf. \autoref{eq:ek}).
 This value is shown in \autoref{fig:ic_boost1} by the red dashed horizontal line.
 We are thus constrained to be on this line, along which $\epsilon$ is a unique function of $m$, or alternatively, of $\beta$ at the Earth's surface.
 Moreover, we consider the velocity of MMs reaching the detector to have minimally changed from its value at the Earth's surface.
 Then we can evaluate the flux limit on Earth by dividing the limit at the detector by the efficiency as $F_{\ro{Earth}} (\beta) = F_{\ro{detector}} (\beta) / \epsilon (\beta)$, and further converting $\beta$ into $m$ via \autoref{eq:ek}.